 The latest figures are in: the number of people working on zero-hours contracts (ZHCs) now stands at 780,000.

-This is a drop of over 100,000 since February, so it's encouraging that bosses are finally getting the message on ZHCs.
+This is a fall of over 120,000 since the end of last year, so let's hope bosses are finally getting the message on ZHCs.

-But there's still much work to do.
-Buried in the figures was evidence that most (66 per cent) of workers on ZHCs have been stuck on them for more than a year.
+But buried in the figures was evidence that almost two thirds of workers on ZHCs have been stuck on them for more than a year.

 That means hundreds of thousands are still trapped in jobs that are often so insecure they’re unable to plan childcare or budget for their weekly shop.